CryptoGurujiOG/Cysic-Verifer-Node-Run-Guide/README.md

 - Click Social Tasks and complete all tasks
 - Click on the Faucet icon
 - Claim 0.1 testnet $CYS daily for 7 days
-- You will need more than 0.7 testnet $CYS to run a verifier node
+- You will need minimum 0.7 testnet $CYS to run a verifier node

 # Step 2: